jobrouter/php-rest-client/README.md

     $restClient->authenticate();

-You can do this also in advance.
+You can do this also in advance to omit a timeout.